asuh/front-end-macos/readme.md

 Here's where I split the rest of my time.

 Visual Studio Code found popularity at the end of the 2010s and has become a staple open-source code editor for many front-end developers.
 I use it both personally and professionally because of various built-in features like git support, terminal integration, live sharing your code with another developer, and a similar-to-Sublime-Text repository of great plugins.

+    brew install visual-studio-code

 I recommend using VSCodium, as it strips away the telemetry and tracking that Github integrates into VSCode.
+However, [VSCodium has issues with extensions](https://github.com/VSCodium/vscodium/wiki/Extensions-Compatibility) like Live Share, so keep that in mind.

     brew install vscodium